Instructor: James Sondgeroth

 - Draw a production possibilities frontier.

 - Discuss why it bows out from the origin.
+(Or stated differently: What causes opportunity costs to increase as more of a good is produced?)

 - Show how seven major economic concepts can be illustrated with a Production Possibilties Frontier.
 Explain how the PPF illustrates each concept.